-Avalanche Education has undergone many changes over the years and 2017/2018 sees significant changes coming from the American Avalanche Association and AIARE.
+Avalanche education has undergone many changes over the years and 2017/2018 sees significant changes coming from the American Avalanche Association and AIARE.
 The overall change is splitting programs into a Recreational track and a Professional track.

-For current AIARE2 holders; If you currently have an AIARE2, you’ll be able to take an assessment to obtain a PRO1 certificate.
-That opportunity will likely only exist for 2 seasons.
-If you do not take the assessment then the certification will be just that; an AIARE2 but not a Professional Level 1 or a Professional Level 2.
+If you are a current AIARE II holder: You’ll be able to take an assessment to upgrade to a Professional Level 1 certificate.
+That opportunity will most likely only exist for 2 seasons.
+If you do not take the assessment then the original certification will be just that, an original AIARE II but not a Professional Level 1 or a Professional Level 2.

-The Pro courses will be taught by a small number of providers who have undergone extensive evaluation, training and familiarity with the curriculum.
+The professional courses will be taught by a small number of providers who have undergone extensive evaluation, training and familiarity with the curriculum.
 As of 2017 the exact process of achieving this has not been defined so at SMC we are waiting for more details before becoming a provider.

 SMC offers Five Courses in 2017-2018

-- Recreational Level 2.
-The three day Level 2 course provides technical and scientific information that improves participants’ understanding of how and why avalanches occur, covers the factors that indicate and affect snow stability, and introduces the snow stability analysis and forecasting process.
-In the past the Level 2 course was four days in length but this included Avalanche Rescue.
-So in reality the new Level 2 combined with Avalanche Rescue is the same time commitment.
+- AIARE Recreational Level 2.
+The three day Level 2 course provides the technical and scientific information that improves participants’ understanding of how and why avalanches occur, covers the factors that indicate and affect snow stability, and introduces the snow stability analysis and forecasting process.
+Previous AIARE Level 2 courses were four days in length but this included Avalanche Rescue.
+So in reality the AIARE Recreational Level 2 combined with Avalanche Rescue is the same time commitment.
 The one day Avalanche Rescue Course is a prerequisite for this course.

 What is AIARE?

-Get more information at the AIARE Website. http://www.avtraining.org/
+Get more information at the AIARE Website: http://www.avtraining.org/